Premian-Labs/range-order-bot/README.md

 |    wstETH     |                               |           :heavy_check_mark:           |
 |      GMX      |                               |           :heavy_check_mark:           |
 |     MAGIC     |                               |           :heavy_check_mark:           |

-## Premia Range Order Bot
-  The range order bot is a market making script that allows users to quote two-sided markets (using concentrated liquidity) for whatever option markets that are preDefined within the settings.
-It will automatically update range orders as time passes, minimizing the need for active management of orders.
-It is highly recommended that a user is familiar with how range orders work, and the risks associated with owning option positions.

-:heavy_check_mark:

 ## Quick Start
 1. Clone the repository on a local computer.